scott91e1/AGIBIOS/AGIBIOS.md

 //
 // This is the group that this instance of AGIBIOS is intended to benefit.
-// This creates a competitive environment for economic development within the group.
+// This creates a competitive environment for economic development inter between groups.
 //
 #define {{benefit-whom}} "humanity as a whole"